-- If you see any unusual symptoms in wild birds, poultry or wild animals you should report these to the FIG Veterinary Services by email or telephone. - Email: tross@naturalresources.gov.fk - Telephone: 27366. - Out of hours 55366. - It is essential that you try and gather as much information as you can while first and foremost keeping yourself safe.
-Note species affected, exactly where they are and what they are doing. - Your observations will be valuable take photos or videos if you can. - When you make a report you will be asked to complete a form, or the FIG Veterinary Service will complete the form with you, so note down as much information as possible.
+- If you see any unusual symptoms in birds or animals you should report these to the FIG Veterinary Service by email or telephone. - Email: birdflu@naturalresources.gov.fk - Telephone: 27366. - Out of hours 55366. - It is essential that you try and gather as much information as you can while first and foremost keeping yourself safe.
+Note species affected, exactly where they are and what they are doing. - Your observations will be valuable take photos or videos if you can.
+Show the bird or animal and a wider shot showing location. - Marking the bird or animal with a pile of rocks or a stick or noting co-ordinates or using What3Words is very useful - When you make a report you will be asked to complete a form, or the FIG Veterinary Service will complete the form with you, so note down as much information as possible.